ABorgna/site/slides/20220628-QPL/slides.md

 **[SZX]**

-- The Scalable extension of the ZX calculus (SZX) lifts this restriction, by allowing to represent quantum circuits with an arbitrary number qubit in a compact form
-- Edges of the graph may carry the information of multiple qubits
+- The Scalable extension of the ZX calculus (SZX) lifts this restriction, by the edges of the graph to carry the information of multiple qubits.
-- Tag wires in bold
+- We draw this extended edges in bold and tag them with their capacity.
-- Introduces a gatherer/splitter node
+- The calculus also introduces a gatherer/splitter node that lets us merge and separate these wires.

 **[Example]**

+- Using this extension, we can now effectively encode the `cnotN` operation from before,
-- Cnots takes a list of n qubits and a target
+- which took a list of n control qubits and a target and applied CNOT operation over them.
-- Bold CNOT is n cnots in parallel
-- Loops around, applying  target to each of them
+- We define it as family of diagrams indexed over `n`.

+- For this we use this looping construction, where we have `n` CNOT gates in parallel, each one applied to the corresponding elements in both of these lists.

+- We take the input of the target qubit, and put it as the first element of this list, where it is used in a CNOT with the first control qubit.
+- We then take that target qubit and loop it back, putting it now as the second element of the list.
+- We repeat this until we have applied all the CNOTS, and then connect the target to the output.

+**[cue Fragment]**
+- We can now use this idea to formalize a compilation procedure,
+- but first we must define which of the starting Proto-Quipper-D programs we are able to encode.

 ---